apokhrel7/Social-Engineering-Quiz/README.md

 Hints are provided for each question that are meant to assist the user in answering the qustions.\
 A result page will appear after the completion of the test, in which the test results are displayed.

+If you would like to see our repository for the live website please check: [Live-Page](https://github.com/emiravc/Social-Engineering-Quiz/tree/gh-pages)

 # Tools and Technologies
 The following technologies and tools were used to build our project: